Nights in White Satin: Single releases

 The two single versions of the song were both stripped of the orchestral and "Late Lament" poetry sections of the LP version.
 The first edited version, with the songwriter's credit shown as "Redwave", was a hasty-sounding 3:06 version of the LP recording with very noticeable chopped parts.
 However, many versions of the single are listed on the labels at 3:06, but in fact are closer to the later version of 4:26.

 Some versions, instead of ending cold as most do, segue briefly into the symphonic second half ("Late Lament") and, in fact, run for 4:33 (but are also listed on the label as 3:06).
 For the second edited version (with the song's writing credited to Hayward), the early parts of the song were kept intact, ending early at 4:26.
 Most single versions were backed with a non-LP B-side, "Cities".

 Reception

-Although it only had limited commercial success on its first release, the song has since garnered much critical acclaim, ranking number 36 in BBC Radio 2's "Sold on Song Top 100" list.
+Although it had only limited commercial success on its first release, the song has since garnered much critical acclaim, ranking number 36 in BBC Radio 2's "Sold on Song Top 100" list.

 Cash Box said that the "intense mood of the funk orchestration serves up an atmosphere that penetrates to the very core of this depressed love ballad" and praised the "terrific instrumental break and a searing vocal."

 Classic Rock critic Malcolm Dome rated it as the Moody Blues' greatest song, calling it "one of the best singles from the late 60s."
 Ultimate Classic Rock critic Nick DeRiso rated it as the Moody Blues' 2nd greatest song.
 Classic Rock History critic Brian Kachejian rated it as the Moody Blues' 8th greatest song, calling it "a great song, a beautiful historic song."

+Graeme Edge credits the song's belated success in 1972 to autonomous DJs in the United States who would play the song despite its length.
+He explains to Rolling Stone in 2018: "There used to be things called regional breakouts.
+Instead of the big conglomerate radio stations like now, there were these FM guys and they had their own playlists.
+DJs were stars in those days and they prided themselves on discovering new talent.
+We had a regional breakout in Seattle.
+I think after the breakout started happening, there was a decision to re-promote it in other areas.
+It spread from Seattle down to San Francisco and down to L.A.
+It was going great everywhere, slowly going up the charts again until in the end it got to Number Two.
+But it sold a hell of a lot of records because it took so long to get up there."